-Homeowners have long revered the KILZ brand of paint for the ability to cover up walls that have massive problems.
+Homeowners have long revered the KILZ brand of paint for covering up walls with massive problems.
 Landlords use it to help cover up smoke-stained walls and water damage.
 Homeowners love its coverage and ability to cover bright reds and dark browns.

-Mold, however, is a different beast.
+Mould, however, is a different beast.
 Many people think they can paint over fungal growths.
-Maybe if they buy the mold-resistant version of KILZ it will kill the mold and let them decorate their walls.
+Maybe buying the mould-resistant version of KILZ will kill the mould and let them decorate their walls.

-These folks are always perplexed when the mold comes right back.
+These folks are always perplexed when the mould comes right back.

-Mold isn’t like other dirt spots or stains.
-It is a living microorganism that plays a vital role in digesting dead wood into dirt.
-It has detected the dampness in your wall and believed that it needs to digest your house.
-The worst part is that mold isn’t deterred by paint.
+The mould isn’t like other dirt spots or stains.
+It is a living microorganism vital in digesting dead wood into the dirt.
+It has detected the dampness in your wall and believes it needs to digest your house.
+The worst part is that mould isn’t deterred by paint.

-Mold can also cause health problems.
-Black mold is especially dangerous due to the spores it produces.
+Mould can also cause health problems.
+Black mould is especially dangerous due to the spores it produces.
 It can create stomach pain, breathing problems, headache, and fatigue.

-In addition to black mold, there are other mold types.
+In addition to black mould, there are other mould types.
 Some folks want to try natural remedies such as vinegar or borax acid.
-However, the health risk that mold poses are worse than properly handled chemicals.
-This guide will provide the best solution for killing black mold without risking yourself more than necessary.
+However, mould’s health risk is worse than properly handled chemicals.
+This guide will provide the best solution for killing black mould without risking yourself more than necessary.
 It’s always recommended to talk to a local mould remediation company in your area to seek professional advice.

-What is the best way to cover mold?
-Is there a paint that kills mold?
+What is the best way to cover mould?
+Is there a paint that kills mould?
 Here is the easy step-by-step solution you are looking for.

 Step #1 Solve The Water Problem